wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/4a-azure-trial.md

 2. Select **Environment** as Lamna Healthcare.

-3. In the right pane, select **More create options**, as shown in the following image.
+3. In the right pane, select **More create options**, as shown in the following screenshot.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of more create options highlighted.](../media/patient-create.png)](../media/patient-create.png#lightbox)